merbanan/rtl_433/README.md

   [-d <RTL-SDR USB device index>] (default: 0)
   [-d :<RTL-SDR USB device serial (can be set with rtl_eeprom -s)>]
 	To set gain for RTL-SDR use -g <gain> to set an overall gain in dB.
-	SoapySDR device driver is available.
+	SoapySDR device driver is not available.
   [-d ""] Open default SoapySDR device
   [-d driver=rtlsdr] Open e.g. specific SoapySDR device
 	To set gain for SoapySDR use -g ELEM=val,ELEM=val,... e.g. -g LNA=20,TIA=8,PGA=2 (for LimeSDR).